Clergy and Staff

 Marilyn is a true Tex/Mex, bilingual teacher with a flavor all her own.
 When she’s not teaching Sunday School at Epiphany she is singing with kids in Bilingual Birdies or El Taller Latinoamericano; she’s out playing with her own music group Adderesound (a Mexican Fusion band), YeraSon (a Cuban Charanga Orchestra), or with Mariachi Flor de Toloache, or leading the prayers at La Gracia–Grace Episcopal Church in White Plains, NY.

-She highly recommends parents or people in the community attend Sunday School at least once or twice per semester and exhorts them to monitor, participate, or be a kid again for a couple of hours.
+She encourages parents and parishioners to volunteer as a Sunday School helper once or twice per semester and be a kid again for a couple of hours.

 If you would like more information about the program, please email her.